-- A. That the purpose and intent of the Zoning Ordinance will be upheld, - B. That the proposed development will be consistent with the goals, policies, and recommendations of Canterbury's Plan for Tomorrow, - C. That the proposed development will not have adverse impacts upon the character of Canterbury, - D. That the proposed development complies with all provisions of the Canterbury Land Use Regulations.
+- A. That the purpose and intent of the Zoning Ordinance will be upheld, - B. That the proposed development will be consistent with the goals, policies, and recommendations of Canterbury's Plan for Tomorrow,

+- That the proposed development will not have adverse impacts upon the character of Canterbury, - D. That the proposed development complies with all provisions of the Canterbury Land Development Regulations as amended.